MicrobialProteomics/CoMPaseD/docs/source/graphical_user_interface.md

 ### Further settings

+CoMPaseD considers only unique peptides per protease by default.
+If all peptides should be considered and protein groups be built, the option **Enable Protein Grouping** can be activated.
+The median number of peptides per protein in the group and the median sequence coverage in the group will be considered the representative value of the group for calculating the protease score.
+*Parameter file: [Use_Unique_Peptides_Only](params-unique_peptides_only)* (Note that the parameter value is True by default, i.e. do not enable protein grouping.)

 The protease score typically increases with the number of proteases used.
 However, due to constraints like sample availability and instrument time, it is often impractical to use too many proteases.
 The **Maximal proteases** setting limits the number of proteases combined in a single analysis.
 *Parameter file: [Number_of_Proteases](params_max_proteases)*